Undocumented Customer Relationships Create Transfer Risk

-In the high-stakes world of private equity due diligence, there is a saying: "If it isn't written down, it doesn't exist."
-For founders who have built their businesses on charisma, golf course handshakes, and personal trust, this is a terrifying reality.
+In private equity due diligence, there is a saying: "If it isn't written down, it doesn't exist."
+For founders who have built their businesses on charisma, informal handshakes, and personal trust, this can be uncomfortable.
 You know your top client will renew because you had dinner with their CEO last week.
 The private equity buyer knows nothing of the sort.
-To them, that relationship is a single point of failure—a risk they will price into the deal with ruthless precision.
+To them, that relationship is a single point of failure, and they will price that risk into the deal.

 We call this the "Handshake Discount."
-When a buyer identifies that key revenue streams are tethered to the founder rather than the firm, they don't just worry about transition risk; they quantify it.
-Recent market data suggests that high customer concentration combined with founder dependency triggers an average 22% haircut on enterprise value.
-In a $50M exit, that’s $11M lost because your relationships live in your head instead of your data room.
+When a buyer sees that key revenue streams are tethered to the founder rather than the firm, they don't just worry about transition risk; they quantify it.
+High customer concentration combined with founder dependency can reduce buyer confidence and create price pressure.
+In a meaningful exit, that can represent real value lost because relationships live in the founder's head instead of the data room.

 The Difference Between "Founder Loyalty" and "Brand Stickiness"

 Buyers are looking for transferability.
 They need to know that the revenue will survive your departure.
-If your top account stays because they "like Sarah," that's a liability.
+If your top account stays because they like the founder personally, that is a liability.
 If they stay because your firm has integrated into their workflows, documented their success criteria, and mapped their buying committee, that's an asset.
 The goal of customer documentation is not just to prove the revenue exists, but to prove it is sticky beyond your personal influence.

 The Documentation Hierarchy: What Buyers Actually Want to See